What Occupational Therapy is

 How to refer your child

-You can contact Seaside View directly (see below) or discuss any issues with a professional already working with you – they can contact us on your behalf.
+Alternatively, you can discuss any issues with a professional already working with you.
+They can contact and refer to us on your behalf.

 Living Made Easy